g6ai/dotfiles/README.md

 ### Other config
 These configuration files may have versions for different OS, and is deployed per OS thanks to Dotbot's `if` parameter in `link` command.
 * `aria2` folder includes config file for aria2.
 See [options section of aria2 documentation](https://aria2.github.io/manual/en/html/aria2c.html#options) for more options.
 * `mpv` folder includes config files for mpv.
-It is tuned for my macOS machine, but also works for other OS.
 See [mpv documentation](https://mpv.io/manual/master/) for more options.

 ## Deploy on Windows
 * To run Dotbot on Windows, open a git bash shell with admin privilege.
 See [Fix links not successfully setup in Git Bash with Git for Windows](https://github.com/anishathalye/dotbot/wiki/Troubleshooting#fix-links-not-successfully-setup-in-git-bash-with-git-for-windows) for more steps.